1jour1vin

 Wine rated (2024 guide) 92/100

-Both 2016 vintages, carried by this lovely year, are open and unrestrained, with elegance and depth.
+Both 2016 vintages, thanks to this fine year, are well-balanced and open, with elegance and depth.
 The 2016 Brut is floral and chalky.

 About the estate: